Reds vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 26th start of the season.
+- Hyun-Jin Ryu (1-1) will take the mound for the Blue Jays, his fourth start of the season.

-- In 25 starts this season, he's earned a quality start in 15 of them.

-- Bassitt will look to finish five or more innings for the seventh start in a row.
+- He is looking for his third appearance in a row with no earned runs allowed.

 |Opponent